thilbig/carrera-wifi/readme.md

 This library is responsible for the communication with the MQTT Broker and simplifies the code a lot.

 ## Message decoder
-The serial messages received from the Carrea track are not decoded directly on the hardware, instead I implemented a service that takes care of that task.
+The serial messages received from the CCU are not decoded directly on the hardware, instead I implemented a service that takes care of that.
 This service is implemented as a node script and written in Typescript, the source code can be found in the `carrera-mqtt` folder.
 To run and build this service a standard nodejs environment is needed and all the dependencies must be installed.
 After the nodejs environment works a typical `npm install` should take care of resolving all the dependencies.

 The `carrera-mqtt` decoder receives encoded messages via MQTT, decodes them and publishes the decoded results.
-For example our custom hardware receives the messages `?20000<4551=$` from the Carrera track.
+For example our custom hardware receives the message `?20000<4551=$` from the CCU.
 This message means that the car with the id `2` crossed the start/finish line `19541` after the race was started.
 The decoder received this data package using the topic `Home/carrera/track/Encoded/#` and publishes the decoded data using the topic `Home/carrera/Car/2/LastLapTime`.
 More examples can be found in the `*.spec` files that test the code, a description of the single messages and their meanings can again be found on [slotbaer's page](http://slotbaer.de/carrera-digital-124-132/10-cu-rundenzaehler-protokoll.html).